JoshuaZheng0/JoshuaZheng0.github.io/README.md

 - 2022: AP Calculus BC, AP Computer Science A, AP Physics 1 & 2, AP Chinese, AP Language
 - 2021: AP Computer Science Principles, AP World History, Chemistry Honor, Journalism, AP US History
 - 2021: Biology, French, Photography, Videography, Graphics Design

+- **Interactive Audio Recorder with React (Fall 2024)**: Developed a custom audio recorder using React.js and the react-mic library, featuring real-time waveform visualization and playback/download functionality.
+Utilized Tailwind CSS for a modern, responsive design.
+The project is published on my website, showcasing its interactive features and user-friendly interface.

+- **Back Testing Trading Simulator (Spring 2024)**: A stock trading simulator leveraging the Relative Strength Index (RSI) for predicting buy/sell signals.
+Built with Python, Pandas, Matplotlib, and Scikit-learn, it allows users to backtest strategies, visualize performance, and explore machine learning-enhanced predictions.

+- **Meme Generator App (Fall 2023)**: Developed a meme generator Android app using Java and Firebase, featuring real-time data synchronization and user authentication.
+Implemented Firebase Authentication for secure logins, and Firestore for managing and updating user-generated memes.
+Utilized Firebase Storage for image handling and Base64 encoding for efficient data processing.
+Designed a responsive UI with dark/light mode support and optimized performance with dynamic content loading.

+- **Tesla Stock Price Predictor (Summer 2023)**: Developed an LSTM-based model using Pandas, Numpy, and Keras to predict Tesla stock prices.
+Utilized RSI indicators and evaluated with R-squared, max error, and variance metrics.
+Visualized results with Matplotlib and refined through backtesting.

+- **A Gambling Simulation Game (Spring 2024)**: Developed a 2D slots game with a graphical interface using Unity and C#.

+- **Debian Home Server (Summer 2024)**: Set up a Home Server using an old laptop by configuring services like SSH for secure remote access.

 Go to [about page](about.md)